slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
-> *"And God said love your enemy and I obeyed him and loved myself."  -- Kahlil Gibran* -->
+> *"And God said love your enemy and I obeyed him and loved myself."  -- Kahlil Gibran*

+- Your biggest supporters will be strangers, and your biggest critics will be people you know.
+- if you find someone smarter than you, don't compete.
+Work together.
+-->

 The human strenght is the ability to cooperate.
 Heros are fictional stories.
 Anyway your follower is not always your fan.